This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 • 2 cups water

-• 2 black tea bags (preferably a strong blend like Assam or Darjeeling)
+• 2 black tea bags or 2 teaspoons of loose tea (preferably a strong blend like Assam or Darjeeling)

 • 1 teaspoon ground cinnamon